OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Experimental Platform

 \subsubsection{Quantitative Results under Linear Evaluation(Frozen)}

 Table~\ref{tab:xray2} reports the linear evaluation results on various datasets and subsets under frozen settings.
-In the case of the NIH Chest X-ray dataset, OPTiML consistently outperforms the baselines across different subsets, achieving an AUC score of 0.638 for 1\% labeled data.
-Similar trends are observed when labeled data increases to 10\% and when considered the whole data for which OPTiML obtains the highest AUC score of 0.739 by outperforming all the baseline methods.
-Similarly, on the Vinbig-CXR dataset, OPTiML excels across all subsets, attaining the highest AUC of 0.781 for the 10\% subset.
-However, for 1\% subset, MoCoV2 exceptionally outperforms the proposed approach.
-For the RSNA dataset also, OPTiML continues to perform better than the considered baseline methods.
+In the case of the NIH Chest X-ray dataset, OTCXR consistently outperforms the baselines across different subsets, achieving an AUC score of 63.8\% for 1\% labeled data.
+Similar trends are observed when labeled data increases to 10\% and when considered the whole data for which OTCXR obtained the highest AUC score of 73.9\% by outperforming all the baseline methods.
+Similarly, on the Vinbig-CXR dataset, OTCXR excels across all subsets, attaining the highest AUC of 78.1\% for the 10\% subset.
+However, for the 1\% subset, MoCoV2 exceptionally outperforms the proposed approach.
+For the RSNA dataset also, OTCXR continues performs better than the considered baseline methods.
 This reinforces its efficiency as a feature extractor in transfer learning scenarios, where efficient use of resources is a crucial consideration.